nginx0/nginx0.github.io/_posts/2025-12-20-tryhackme-aoc2025-day20.md

 - Implement **idempotency keys** for checkout requests to ensure duplicates aren’t processed multiple times.
 - Apply **rate limiting** or concurrency controls to block rapid, repeated checkout attempts from the same user or session.

+> Understanding the "Race Window" is just the start.
+This [post](https://dev.to/deoxys/one-bug-many-faces-understanding-every-type-of-race-condition-vulnerability-4po3) explores how this vulnerability manifests across different environment.
+{: .prompt-info }

 ## Walkthrough

 **Flag 1**